Shane-Lester99/Game-Zone/README.md

 ## Created by:

-- This app player was created by Shane Lester.
-But remember, some of the applications that it can play, while primarily developed by me, had other collaborators.
-So make sure to read the description and the README to see who was responsible for what
+- This app player was created by Shane Lester on September 10th 2018